As a beginner when you get started, you come across a plethora of video editing tools.

 The company Blackmagic proudly claims many Hollywood movies and television shows use DaVinci Resolve for color grading.

-Many experts say that they prefer editing in Premiere Pro and come to Resolve for color grading and then again go back to Premiere Pro (also called round-tripping) for finishing a movie.
+Many experts say that they prefer editing in Premiere Pro and come to Resolve for color grading and then again go back to Premiere Pro (also called round-tripping) to finish a movie.

 Whereas the same work will take a lot of time in Premiere Pro’s Lumetri Color panel.
 Sometimes it could be frustrating.